stfc-sciml/DeepXDE-ZCS/README.md

   DDE_BACKEND=pytorch python diff_rec_aligned_pideeponet_zcs.py
   ```

-If you have multiple GPUs, prepend `CUDA_VISIBLE_DEVICES=0` to the above commands
+If you have multiple GPUs, prepend `CUDA_VISIBLE_DEVICES=$gpu_number` to the above commands
-when comparing your results with those reported below.
+to select a load-free GPU when comparing your results with those reported below.

 ### Results